-If you do file a lawsuit and are partially responsible, you can still recover compensation as long as you weren’t completely at fault.
-Florida has a pure comparative fault statute.
+If you do file a lawsuit and are partially responsible, you can still recover compensation as long as you weren’t mostly at fault.
+Florida has modified comparative fault statute.

 You can still recover compensation in a negligence action if you contributed to the accident, but the amount will be reduced by the proportion of fault attributed to you.

 We Fight for Compensation for All Your Car Accident Injuries

 Even mild injuries can cause pain and inconvenience.
 Catastrophic injuries can change you and your family’s life forever.